 Counting calories and losing weight

-Christy Judd, D.O., is chief resident in medicine at Banner Good Samaritan Medical Center.
-This answer was reviewed by Alan Leibowitz, MD, chief academic officer at Banner Health, Arizona Region.
+This answer was reviewed by Alan Leibowitz, MD, chief academic officer at Banner – University Medical Center Phoenix.

 Question: I want to lose weight and I am looking at a chart that shows that I need to use 2,117 calories per day to achieve this.
 Do I have to use all of those calories - what would happen if I used fewer calories?

 Answer: Here may be an easier way to look at the weight loss: A 500-calorie deficit each day will result in a pound lost per week (one pound equals 3,500 calories).
 This deficit can be achieved by increasing your activity levels, reducing the number of calories you consume or a combination of increased activity and decreased consumption.

 The sensible combination of increased activity and improving your diet may not give you immediate results.
 Don’t get discouraged.